Maramon Convention: Beginning

 By 1894, a number of small supportive prayer group communions emerged and this paved a way for revival.
 They had regular meetings in various parishes.
 Because the number of people attending these meetings was growing; the need was addressed by deciding to have a meeting of these groups in a wider level at a central accessible place.
 This was a venue for dimensional spiritual edification that is applicable, biblically sound, ideal and value based for striving with the realities of the world and never a place for signs, wonders and miracles.
 During the 19th century, people began to occupy hilly places which resulted in felling of forests in and around the catchment area of Pampa river and started intensive cultivation of annual crops like tapioca, yams ... etc. This unplanned encroachment resulted in large scale soil erosion.
 Deep river with mud was filled with white sand, which turned to be congenial place to assemble for a gathering of masses.
 No need for any seating arrangement as people can sit on the neat white sand bed under roofs made by knitted coconut leaves.
 The duty of organising this meeting was given to the Mar Thoma Evangelistic Association and the first convention was held in 1895 at Maramon.
 Today the changing habitat and lesser focus on agriculture with rise of rubber plantation, the surfaced roads minimised soil erosion and a large scale sand mining for construction activities decreased the size of the sand bed to a great extent.

-By 1900 reformers adopted the name Malankara Marthoma Suriyani Sabha also known as the Mar Thoma Church to encase its ancient lineage.
+By 1900 reformers adopted the name Malankara Marthoma Suriyani Sabha also known as the Malankara Mar Thoma Syrian Church to encase its ancient lineage.

-View of Convention
+Pictures

-Maramon Convention (2008).
-This view of the convention is from Kozhencherry side.
-Kozhencherry bridge is on the right.
-There are usually no empty spaces inside the Panthal (tent).
-So people stand outside and group around the shades to listen to the songs and messages.
+This view of the 2008 convention is from Kozhencherry side.
+The Kozhencherry bridge is on the right.
+There are usually no empty spaces inside the Panthal (tent) so people stand outside and group around the shade to listen to the songs and messages.

-Maramon Convention (2009).
-This view of the convention is from Maramon side.
-Kozhencherry bridge is on the left.
+This view of the 2009 convention is from Maramon side.
+The Kozhencherry bridge is on the left.

-First Convention
+The first convention

 The first convention was held for 10 days from 8 to 17 March 1895.
 The venue was the vast sand-bed of the Pampa River next to the Maramon church.
 The parishes in and around Maramon – Kozhencherry helped in making a very large panthal (tent) to accommodate about 10,000 people.
 The main speakers were David and Wordsworth.
 On an average 10,000 to 15,000 people attended these meetings.
 On the last day almost 25,000 attended.
 There were no proper roads during those days.
 So nearby houses accommodated the people from far away places.
 Some of them came in boats and used them as their shelter.